quangphuc789/hugo/content/post/deployment-of-graphyjs.md

 Check it out here: [Graphy.js Homepage](http://www.quangphuc789.com/graphy.js/)

-Graphy.js is an open source graph display library for the Web, built and maintained by me.
+Graphy.js is an open source graph display library for the Web, based on HTML5 Canvas, Javascript programming, devops using npm and Gulp.
+The project is built and maintained by me.

 The library is made to help edtech products in display graphical functions for secondary and high school education.